andrewacashner/hearingfaithms/chapters/notes/notes-ch3.md

 villancico, when the estribillo is repeated after the coplas, listeners have the opportunity to reconsider what they have heard in light of the coplas.

+### Theology

+Cornelius á Lapide emphasizes the same kind of awe-filled devotion even in the learned genre of a Latin Biblical commentary: "The Word was made flesh, God was made man, the Son of God was made the son of a Virgin.
+This \[...\] was of all God's works the greatest and best, such that it stupefied and stupefies the angels and all the saints."
+> In this God demonstrated his full power by uniting man to God, the mire to the
+> Word, the earth to heaven; and showed his full wisdom, since the one who could
+> not suffer and redeem us in his divinity, put on flesh in the Virgin, since in
+> flesh he could suffer and make satisfaction for our sins to God the Father;
+> and his full justice, so that by the dignity of his person, as one equal to
+> God, he satisfied God's wrath and vengeance by dying on the cross; and all his
+> goodness, which he poured out completely in order to give away his gifts to
+> us; "For he was made the son of men, so that he might make us sons of God,"
+> says Saint Augustine.
+> "He was born on the earth, so that man might be reborn  into heaven," as Saint
+> Gregory says.
+[@Lapide:Gospels19C, 50, on Mt 1:16:
+"q. d.
+Verbum caro factum est, Deus factus est homo, Filius Dei factus est Filius Virginis.
+Hoc, \[...\] fuit omnium Dei operum summum et maximum, ideoque illud stupuerunt et stupent Angeli, Sanctique omnes.
+In eo enim Deus ostendit summam potentiam uniendo hominem Deo, limum Verbo, terram coelo: ac summam sapientiam, ut qui divinitate pati et nos redimere non poterat, carnem in Virgine indueret, qua pati, et pro peccatis nostris Deo Patri satisfacere posset: summam quoque justititiam, quia ob dignitatem personae, ex aequo quasi Dei irae et vindictae moriendo in cruce satisfecit: summam etiam bonitatem, quia semetipsum exinanivit, ut nos suis donis repleret: *Ac factus est filius hominis, ut nos efficeret filios Dei*, ait S. August. *Natus est in terra, ut homo nasceretur in coelo*, ut ait S. Gregorius."]

 #### Genealogy

 ##### Version by Francisco de Santiago, before 1644